 “he's been asymptomatic ever since. he's playing soccer. he can run. it's just been amazing.”

 Jameson continues to see his cardiologist in Texas, who works with the team at CHOP to manage his care.
-He also comes to CHOP once a year for follow-up with Dr. Rychik and the Single Ventricle Survivorship Program and Dr. Dori and other clinicians from the Hospital’s Center for Lymphatic Imaging and Interventions.
+He also comes to CHOP once a year for follow-up with Dr. Rychik and the Single Ventricle Survivorship Clinic and Dr. Dori and other clinicians from the Hospital’s Center for Lymphatic Imaging and Interventions.